Ultra-bob/EurekaHacks2024/README.md

 Components are like lego blocks, you literally use them to build the website and section it off into different parts, this makes it a lot easier to collaborate and organize code...

-Components need to follow a few rules, as is standard you should have `import React from "react";` since linters will complain if you don't.
+Components need to follow a few rules, you may need to add `import React from "react";` since linters like eslint will occasionally complain if you don't.

 Then you need to create a component, and export it, this is done like so: